 The markets for sensing technology applicable to autonomous solutions across numerous industries are highly competitive.
 Our future success will depend on our ability to maintain our ability to develop and protect from in a timely manner and to stay ahead of existing and new competitors and satisfy the market that is technology is leading edge technology.
-A large number of companies, offer radar -based and LiDAR-based technologies in competitions with us.
+A large number of companies, offer radar -based and LiDAR-based technologies in competition with us.
 Some of these companies are better capitalized and better known than we.
 Our competitors compete with us directly by offering similar products and indirectly by attempting to solve some of the same challenges with different technology.
 We face competition from other market participants, some of which have significantly greater resources than we have.
 Our competitors may commercialize new technology which may achieve market adoption or stronger brand recognition as compared to our products.
 Even in emerging markets, we face substantial competition from numerous competitors seeking to prove the value of their technology.
-Additionally, increased the sales of our products or cause it to lose market share, any of which will adversely affect our business, results of operations and financial condition.
+Additionally, increased competition may result in pricing pressure and reduced margins and may impede our ability to increase the sales of our products or cause it to lose market share, any of which will adversely affect our business, results of operations and financial condition.